briangershon/glitch-minimal/README.md

 * ISC license
 * config for nvm (`.nvmrc` is locked to Node.js v12.0.0 since that's the most recent version on Glitch)

-## How to create a new project on Glitch
+## How to use on Glitch

+Instantly create your new Glitch project based on this template by just <a href="https://glitch.com/edit/?utm_content=project_glitch-minimal&utm_source=remix_this&utm_medium=button&utm_campaign=glitchButton#!/remix/glitch-minimal">remixing this</a>.

-You have two options.
+You now have a new project!

-1. Visit the <https://glitch.com/~glitch-minimal> project and **Remix It**!

-2. Create a new project by choosing "New Project" then pick "Clone from Git Repo".
-Type in `https://github.com/briangershon/glitch-minimal` as the Github repository.

 ## How to run locally